 Return to Field Program

-Garden Grove Animal Care Services in partnership with Stray Cat Alliance, has begun a Return to Field program to decrease the number of feral/community cats euthanized at the shelter.
-Under the new program, free roaming and feral cats are spay/neutered, vaccinated, given medical care then returned to their communities.
+Garden Grove Animal Care Services in partnership with Stray Cat Alliance, operates a Return to Field program to decrease the number of feral/community cats euthanized at the shelter.
+Under the program, free roaming and feral cats are spay/neutered, vaccinated, given basic medical care then returned to their communities.
 If a cat has already been through a Trap/Neuter/Return (TNR) program it will not be taken to the shelter unless it has a medical issue.
 If a cat is trapped with a medical issue, it will be transported to a veterinarian who will determine the best course of treatment.
 Animal Care Services Officers do not provide traps or capture feral cats.

 In order to participate in the program, a Garden Grove resident will need to obtain a Cat Trap Permit by contacting our office at (714) 741-5565.